sigasi/SigasiProjectCreator/README.md

 Option `--rel-path` tells SigasiProjectCreator to use relative paths for files in the given folder or any of its subfolders.
 You can use `--rel-path` multiple times.

-In some cases, a CSV (Comma Separated Value) file must be created with the third-party tool, after which the CSV file can be converted to a Sigasi Studio project:
+In some cases, a CSV (Comma Separated Value) file can be created with the third-party tool, after which the CSV file can be converted to a Sigasi Studio project:

 * **Quartus to CSV**: `convertQuartusProjectToCsv.tcl`
 * **Vivado to CSV**: `convertVivadoProjectToCsv.tcl`

+# Creating a sigasi project from a TCL script
+Creating a sigasi project from a script is discussed [here](src/SigasiProjectCreator/tcl/README.md).
+Note that this is an advanced project creation method that may require some scripting/programming skills to set up.